Marsupilami

-Marsupilami's adventures had been translated to several languages, like Dutch, German, Greek, Catalan, Spanish, Portuguese, English, and several Scandinavian languages.
+Marsupilami's adventures had been translated to several languages, like Dutch, German, Greek, Catalan, Spanish, Portuguese, English, Italian and several Scandinavian languages.
 The most recent English translations are published by the British publishing house Cinebook.
 More than three million albums of the Marsupilami series are claimed to have been sold by Marsu Productions.

 In 2013, Dupuis bought Marsu Productions and its characters, thereby allowing a new production of Spirou & Fantasio adventures including the Marsupilami.
 The Marsupilami returned to the Spirou & Fantasio series in the album La Colère du Marsupilami, released in 2016.

 Naming

-The name is a portmanteau of the words marsupial, Pilou-Pilou (the French name for Eugene the Jeep, a character Franquin loved as a child) and Friend.
+The name is a portmanteau of the words marsupial, Pilou-Pilou (the French name for Eugene the Jeep, a character Franquin loved as a child) and ami (French for friend).

 The species' binomial name is given in Franquin's Spirou et les héritiers as Marsupilamus fantasii.
 Its specific epithet refers to the character Fantasio, who was tasked with finding a specimen by his late uncle.
 He successfully found one on his expedition to South America with Spirou and subsequently brought it to Europe, where it later became the pair's pet.

 In Houba Banana, a 1997 album from the Marsupilami spin-off comic series written by Xavier Fauche and Eric Adam, its binomial name is given as Marsupilami franquini, referring to the real-life creator of the species, Franquin.